 Tax-Free Like-Kind Exchanges Of Property (§1031 Exchanges)

 Like-kind property used in a trade or business or for investment purposes can be exchanged for similar property used for the same purpose without incurring taxes in the year of the exchange.
 Instead, the replaced property receives the carryover basis of the exchanged property.
-Like kind property is defined in IRC §1031, which is why such exchanges are often called §1031 exchanges.
+Like-kind property is defined in IRC §1031, so such exchanges are often called §1031 exchanges.
 The relinquished property is the property given, while the replacement property is the property received.
 Because capital gains taxes may have to be paid on the ultimate disposition of the replacement property, §1031 exchanges are also called tax-deferred exchanges, even though the exchange itself is tax-free.
-Furthermore, taxes may not ever have to be paid on the property if the owner dies while still owning it, since the property will receive a stepped-up basis at death, or any gains may be offset by losses on the disposition of other property.
+Furthermore, taxes may not ever have to be paid on the property if the owner dies while still owning it since the property receives a stepped-up basis at death, or any gains may be offset by losses on the disposition of other property.

-The term like-kind refers to the nature of the property and not to its quality, in that it is serving the same purpose as the replaced property.
-For instance, virtually any type of realty can be exchanged for any other type of realty tax-free, unless the realty is located in a foreign country.
+The term like-kind refers to the nature of the property and not to its quality in that it serves the same purpose as the replaced property.
+For instance, virtually any realty can be exchanged for any other realty tax-free unless the realty is located in a foreign country.
 So, farms can be exchanged for apartments, raw land can be exchanged for office buildings, and residences can be traded for warehouses.

 Only real property can be used in tax-free exchanges.
 Real property is defined as any property:

-This classification applies to each distinct asset, where distinct means that it was acquired separately from other assets or that it can easily be separated from other assets.
-Some structural components, such as machinery or other equipment, could be considered real property if it is part of the permanent structure or if it serves a function for using or occupying the building, but does not contribute to income.
-For instance, a backup generator for computer equipment may be considered real property if it is a permanent part of the property and it does not contribute to income, since it is only used to continue production under a power failure.
+This classification applies to each distinct asset, distinct meaning it was acquired separately from other assets or it can easily be separated from other assets.
+Some structural components, such as machinery or other equipment, could be considered real property if they are part of the permanent structure or serve a function for using or occupying the building but do not contribute to income.
+For instance, a backup generator for computer equipment may be considered real property if it is a permanent part of the property and it does not contribute to income since it is only used to continue production under a power failure.
 Other factors to consider to determine whether property is real property is whether the component was designed to be portable or whether it was constructed during the construction of the building.

-Under the new tax package passed by the Republicans at the end of 2017, known as the Tax Cuts and Jobs Act, Section 1031 will apply only to real property exchanges, but will no longer cover exchanges of personal or intangible property, although a transition rule will allow like-kind exchanges for personal or intangible property if the exchanged property was disposed of, or replacement property was received by, 2018.
+Under the Tax Cuts and Jobs Act, Section 1031 will apply only to real property exchanges but will no longer cover exchanges of personal or intangible property.
+However, a transition rule allowed like-kind exchanges for personal or intangible property if the exchanged property was disposed of or replacement property was received by 2018.
 There is a personal property safe harbor for exchanges involving real estate and some personal property, where the personal property will be considered incidental if its fair market value does not exceed 15% of the replacement real property, including the value of all replacement real property, not just the real estate containing the personal property.

 Source: Like-Kind Exchanges - Real Estate Tax Tips | Internal Revenue Service